datajerk/ctf-write-ups/nullcon_hackim2020/dora/README.md

 ![](dora-flag.png)

-With more time, the code could have been less _result oriented_, but this _was_, a time-constrained hacking competition.
+With more time, the code could have been less _result oriented_, but this _was_, a _time-constrained hacking competition_.

 Runtime:

 ```
 real    12m48.745s
 user    4m50.059s
 sys 0m40.848s
 ```

 ## Epilogue